 A social media manager does this by researching the target customer base for the business and determining the trends or marketing campaigns that are likely to draw them in.

-The beauty about being a social media manager is that you can do this by working completely as a freelancer.
+The beauty of being a social media manager is that you can do this by working completely as a freelancer.
 Freelancing allows you to not even be in the same city as the business for which you work.
 You can work from home and on your own time while dictating how much to charge for your savvy social media management services.

-A freelance social media manager is someone who prefers to work on their own terms, on their own time, and dictate how much they will be paid.
+A freelance social media manager is someone who prefers to work on their own terms, on their own time and dictate how much they will be paid.
 They have the ability to choose who they want to work with and what projects they want to pursue.

 This is a perfect scenario if you are someone who needs flexibility in your life to take care of family, household, or other obligations.